use-ink/ink-docs/docs/faq/faq.md

 * …there is a real-world analogy here of writing a paper contract using ink.
 * …we wanted to have as many DOTs as possible in the name 😉.

-So please don't make poor Squink cry having to read !ink, ink, or Ink!.
+So please don't make poor Squink cry having to read !ink, ink, Ink!, or Ink.

 ### Who is "Squink"?